 Professionals of our company are skilled and experienced.

-Froso has 10 years working experience as a member of global teams on Creative agencies and Software companies.
-She has a background in digital advertising and she has experience in designing high quality products for global clients such as, Deutsche Bank, MasterCard, HSBC, Vodafone, EE, Santander, Fidelity, Siemens.
-She has always been an advocate of the Human-centered design process, working closely with development and product teams and try to come up with solutions across all platforms for the best user experience.
+Froso Ellina has 10 years working experience as a member of global teams in both digital design and software companies.
+She has a background in digital advertising and has experience in designing high-quality products for international clients.
+Some of these clients include Deutsche Bank, MasterCard, HSBC, Vodafone, EE, Santander, Fidelity, and Siemens.
+She has always been an advocate for the Human-centered design process.

-As Experience Design Lead at Lloyds Bank & previously Head of UX at JustGiving Hara ensures that both consumer and business audiences have a delightful and cohesive experience across channels.
-Hara Mihailidou has previously worked for brands like Microsoft, Skype, O2, Hearst as well as Seren EY Service Design agency.
-Her educational background is on Interactive Media (MA, London College of Communication) and Computer science (BSc) and she is an ambassador of design for good.
+As User Experience Design Lead at Lloyds Bank & previously Head of UX at JustGiving, Hara Mihiailidou ensures that both consumer and business audiences have a delightful and cohesive experience across channels.
+Hara Mihailidou has previously worked for brands like Microsoft, Skype, O2, Hearst, and Seren EY Service Design agency.
+Her educational background includes Interactive Media (MA, London College of Communication) and Computer science (BSc).

 Senior UX Designer